Specialisterne

-Specialisterne (The Specialists) is a Danish social innovator company using the characteristics of people with autistic spectrum disorders (ASDs) including autism and Asperger syndrome as competitive advantages in the business market.
+Specialisterne (The Specialists) is a Danish social innovator company using the characteristics of neurodivergent people (including autism/Asperger's, ADHD, OCD, and dyslexia) as competitive advantages in the business market.

-Specialisterne provides services such as software testing, quality control and data conversion for business companies in Denmark (and Canada).
+Specialisterne provides services such as software testing, quality control, metadata management, data conversion, and logistics, as well as in other areas such as agriculture, for businesses in 26 countries.

-In addition Specialisterne assesses and trains people with ASD to meet the requirements of the business sector.
+In addition, Specialisterne assesses and trains people to meet the requirements of the business sector.

+The company's branches, as well as the concept and name, are owned and operated by Specialisterne Foundation, with offices in 13 countries and local partnerships in others.

-The company provides a working environment in which ASD is integral, and where the role of the management and staff is to create the best possible working environment for the employees with ASD.
+The company provides a working environment in which skills common to neurodivergent employees – such as pattern recognition, detection of deviations, attention to detail, and extended focus – are integral, and where the role of the management and staff is to create the best possible working environment for the employees with ASD.

 Background

-The youngest son of Specialisterne founder Thorkil Sonne, Lars, was diagnosed as having "infantile autism, normal intelligence", at age three, denoting and Autism Spectrum Disorder (ASD).
-Thorkil became active in the Danish Autism Association, then president of a local chapter of Autism Denmark, for three years, where he learned that people with ASD seldom have a chance to use their special skills in the labour market.
+The youngest son of Specialisterne founder Thorkil Sonne, Lars, was diagnosed as having "infantile autism, normal intelligence", at age three, denoting an Autism Spectrum Disorder (ASD).
+Sonne became active in the Danish Autism Association, then president of a local chapter of Autism Denmark, for three years, where he learned that people with ASD seldom have a chance to use their special skills in the labour market.

-After 15 years working with IT within telecommunication companies, Thorkil knew the value of the skills he saw in people with ASD.
-With the support of his family, Thorkil founded Specialisterne in 2003, based on a loan on their house and his family's belief in his vision.
+After 15 years working with IT within telecommunication companies, Sonne knew the value of the skills he saw in people with ASD.
+With the support of his family, Sonne founded Specialisterne in 2004, based on a home mortgage and his family's belief in his vision.